blendsdkarchived/dep_blend_ts_version/README.md

 # BlendJS SDK

-BlendJS SDK is a TypeScript Application Framework for building mobile and web application.
+BlendJS SDK is an Application Framework for developing Mobile and Web applications using TypeScript

 ## UPDATE